Guide to TPO Roofing

-Often called a seamless roof system, a thermoplastic roofing system is highly resistant to tears, impacts and punctures.
+Often called a seamless roof system or thermoplastic roofing, TPO roofs are highly resistant to tears, impacts and punctures.
 A TPO roof system is typically available in white, light gray and black with a thickness of 45 to 60 mils.
 Common width for TPO roofing is 6 to 6 1/2 feet.

 Thermoplastic products have been used in various applications since the 1980’s.
 Since then, thermoplastics have continued to expand, formally being introduced to the roofing industry in 1989 as non-reinforced sheet.
 In 1993, non-reinforced thermoplastic roofing was replaced with membrane containing reinforcing fabric.
 Since that time, TPO single ply membrane roofing has experienced a surge in popularity and is now the fastest growing segment of the single ply roofing industry in the U.S